Mitsunee/modern-diacritics/README.md

 slugify("HêＬＬó, worＬd!"); // "hello-world"
 ```

 Whitespace as well as underscores and parenthesis are replaced with dashes.
-All other symbols will be removed! `slugify` uses the `lowerCase` option of `sanitize`. `trim` is not used and spaces will be transformed to dashes.
+All other symbols will be removed! `slugify` uses the `lowerCase` and `replaceWhiteSpace` options of `normalizeSymbols`. `trim` is not used and spaces will be transformed to dashes.

+**Options**:

+`slugify` supports `normalizeSymbols`'s `trim` and `forceSingleSpace` options.
+For backwards compatibility these two options use `false` as their default value.

 ## Special Thanks